Safety in Churchyards and Burial grounds - Memorial inspection 2007.

 Before any work to kerbs is carried out seek the advice of the Secretary to the Diocesan Advisory Committee or the Diocesan Registrar, see below.

 An inspection of memorials neighbouring a new grave or a grave where there is to be a subsequent burial should be carried out prior to the grave being dug out.

 Memorials in the vicinity of the main Church entrance or of a lawned area may need to be inspected on a more regular basis.
 Photographs of persons attending special church services such as marriages are frequently taken in such parts of churchyards.

 Gravediggers need to be warned of any memorials that are causing concern and they should be asked to warn the minister or churchwardens if they become aware of memorials showing signs of instability.

-If PCCs are aware of this type of activity ' whether as an 'organised' school activity or as a hobby of a few children ' contact should be made with local schools.
-It is not a matter of children being
+If PCCs are aware of this type of activity, whether as an 'organised' school activity or as a hobby of a few children, contact should be made with local schools.

 Ecclesiastical Insurance Company – Montpellier House, Montpellier, Gloucester GL1 1LF - Church Department Telephone No. 0845 7773322 Commonwealth War Graves Commission - 2 Marlow Road Maidenhead Berkshire SL6 7DX (contact – Graham C Reddie Legal Adviser and Solicitor) tele: 01628 634221 fax 01628 771208 email firstname.lastname@example.org